 Final Annual Budget - Voters passed the original 2019-20 budget.
 However, officials did not post the final annual budget on the website, as required.
-The Business Manager told us that because the figures did not change between the Board's original budget and public vote, she considered the posted budget document to be the final annual budget.
+The Superintendent told us he considered the posted budget document to be the final annual budget after approval by the voters.

-Budget-to-Actual Reports - Generally, actual expenditure information for 2018-19 was located on the Board of Education web page within the meeting agendas.
-The year-end expenditure status report was found in the October 15, 2019 agenda.
-Actual revenue status reports for 2018-19 were not posted to the website.
-Although posted, it would be difficult for interested parties to locate the year-end expenditure status reports.
-Similarly, the Board of Education web page displayed separate options for the meeting detail: minutes and agenda.
-Users would potentially search through each to locate current year results.
-After finding the correct meeting date, the interested party would search through the agenda to locate the attached budget-to-actual report.
-The Board of Education web page is located from the District's Home Page by selecting About Us (Figure 3).
+Budget-to-Actual Reports - Actual revenues and expenditures information for 2018-19 were located on the Board of Education web page within the Board agenda as a revenue and expenditure status report attachment.
+Although posted, it would be difficult for interested parties to locate the information.
+Similarly, they would have to search through Board agendas by meeting date to locate historical actual results.
+After finding the correct meeting date, the interested party would have to browse through the agenda which included comingled documents to locate the reports.
+The Board of Education web page is located directly from the District's Home Page (Figure 3).